What Happens in Your First Therapy Session?

 by Harley Therapy | About therapy

-Therapy, or counselling, can transform lives.
+Therapy, or counselling, is effective at alleviating emotional suffering and improving one's mental health, so that they can meet their potential and enjoy their daily life better.
 Starting out in therapy for the first time is a brave thing to do but it can be a nerve-wracking experience.
 So what should you expect from your first session?

 What should I do beforehand?

 If you have booked a therapist on harleytherapy.com, you can fill out your initial information online before your first session, to save time in your first meeting.
 This questionnaire includes questions about what has brought you to therapy and how you have been feeling recently.
 It is really helpful for your therapist to have this information before you meet so that they can start to think about the best ways you can work together and how they can help you.
 Plus, by filling this out beforehand, you will have more time to talk to eachother in your first meeting.

 Even if you book a therapist on a different website, it can be helpful to write down a few words and phrases that represent what it is like to be you at the moment, if you sometimes find it difficult to find the words to express how you are feeling.